Views: 52 Author: Site Editor Publish Time: 2020-12-04 Origin: Site

-Until 2014, Philip Morris International's heat not burn products were launched in Japan, which has opened a new era of global heat-not-burn tobacco.
+Until 2014, big company heat not burn products were launched in Japan, which has opened a new era of global heat-not-burn tobacco.
 At the same time, it has also become the most important creation in the process of traditional tobacco harm reduction.

 Reducing harm for the health of smokers is already the consensus and development goal of the world tobacco industry.
 Since the advent of heat-not-burn tobacco, world-renowned tobacco groups have successively invested in this field.

 Perhaps, at the moment when heat-not-burn tobacco entered the stage of history, health and tobacco are no longer purely opposites.
 From the first sounding of "Reader's Digest" in the United States in 1924 to the present, tobacco and health have gone through a century of entanglement.
 With the development of technology, heating non-burning tobacco is expected to draw a perfect end to this century of entanglement.

 The real harm reduction starts with the use of heat not burn herbal sticks.